Commentary: End of year wrap-up

 “You know how everyone’s always saying seize the moment?
 I don’t know, I’m kind of thinking it’s the other way around, you know, like the moment seizes us.” —Boyhood

 Time has gone by fast since I came to Fresno Christian.
-My two-year stay in this school flies like a sharp arrow.
-Every day I still have a feeling that I just got here, but now it’s almost over.
+My two-year stay in this school flew like a sharp arrow.
+Every day I still have the feeling that I just got here, but now it is almost over.
 But luckily, I can tell myself, without any regret, that I made the most of it during my time here.

 Junior year was more of a “fit in” year for me.
 I just arrived in a new country, fresh off the boat.
 I stayed quiet for most of the time to observe and learn the way things work in American society.
 I started to build up friendships with my peers and teachers.

 The highlight of that year was video production class.
 Video adviser Evan Christensen is such a talented and charismatic person and I really enjoyed learning filmmaking from him.
 We had two short film productions throughout the year and one of them received ten film festivals selections and one editing award.
 I am very proud of what we achieved.
 Taking video production also happened to be my first step to joining The Feather video team.